Seahorse: Aquaria

 While many aquarium hobbyists keep them as pets, seahorses collected from the wild tend to fare poorly in home aquaria.
 Many eat only live foods such as brine shrimp and are prone to stress, which damages their immune systems and makes them susceptible to disease.

 In recent years, however, captive breeding has become more popular.
 Such seahorses survive better in captivity, and are less likely to carry diseases.
 They eat frozen mysidacea (crustaceans) that are readily available from aquarium stores, and do not experience the stress of moving out of the wild.
-Although captive-bred seahorses are more expensive, they take no toll on wild populations.
+Feeding microalgae such as Tisochrysis lutea at the larval stage has shown to significantly increase the weight and weight gain of seahorse larvae.
+Although captive-bred seahorses are more expensive, they do not impact wild populations.

 Seahorses should be kept in an aquarium with low flow and placid tank mates.
 They are slow feeders, so fast, aggressive feeders will leave them without food.
 Seahorses can coexist with many species of shrimp and other bottom-feeding creatures.
 Gobies also make good tank-mates.
 Keepers are generally advised to avoid eels, tangs, triggerfish, squid, octopus, and sea anemones.

 Water quality is very important for the survival of seahorses in an aquarium.
 They are delicate species which should not be added to a new tank.
 The water parameters are recommended to be as follows although these fish may acclimatise to different water over time: